opinion

 Try dropping a series of photos, audios or videos with prompts like “Do I have your attention now?” or “Should I take this off yet?” or “What if you walked in on me like this?”
 These prompts build engagement by engineering anticipation.
 A three-day tease, a countdown-style reveal or staggered photo drops will keep them checking back and waiting for more, as well as clicking and replying to your posts — thereby further helping your account remain ultra-active in the algorithms.

 Using anticipation as a retention tool is like telling a story.
 There’s an introduction, a little bit of plot, a build toward the climax and finally the big reward at the end.
-Each chapter in the story can open the fan’s wallet a little more.
-You can tell them exactly how long they have to wait until the next installment — or if they crave immediate satisfaction, they can pay more.
+Each chapter in the story can help fans feel a little more generous.
+You can tell them exactly how long they have to wait until the next installment — or if they crave immediate satisfaction, offer the option to unlock it early with a tip.

 Leaning into this kind of erotic psychology is a great way to capture their attention, tempt them and eventually command their devotion.